MicrosoftDocs/power-platform/power-platform/admin/create-environment-powerapps.md

 ### Prerequisites
  To follow this topic, the following items are required:
  - A Power Apps plan.
 Alternatively, you can sign up for a [free Power Apps trial](https://web.powerapps.com/signup?redirect=marketing&email=).
  - Power Apps Environment Admin, Office 365 Global Admin, or Azure Active Directory Tenant Admin permissions.
-For more information, see [Environments administration in PowerApps](environments-administration.md).
+For more information, see [Environments administration in Power Apps](environments-administration.md).

 ### Sign in to the Power Apps Admin center
 Sign in to the Admin center at [https://admin.powerapps.com](https://admin.powerapps.com).